webconnex/slate/source/includes/_api_v2.md

 #### HTTP Codes (HTTP Response Code)

+webconnex uses standard HTTP response codes to indicate the success or failure of an API request.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate a request error and codes in the 5xx range indicate an internal error.

-Below are a summary of the http response codes used by the webconnex API.
+Below are a summary of the HTTP response codes used by the webconnex API.

-| HTTP Code		                  | Description
+| Code	/ Message	                  | Description
 | ------------------------------|-----------------------------------------------
 | **200**<br>OK                 | The request was successful, we updated/created the resource and the responded body contains the representation
 | **204**<br>OK DELETED	        | The request was successful; the resource was deleted